Installation

 git submodule update

 When both the DS9 image viewer and XPA toolset are installed, the test suite will include tests that check that DS9 can be used from Sherpa.
 This causes several copies of the DS9 viewer to be created, which can be distracting, as it can cause loss of mouse focus (depending on how X-windows is set up).
-This can be avoided by installing the X virtual-frame buffer (Xvfb) and the pytest-xvfb package.
+This can be avoided by installing the X virtual-frame buffer (Xvfb) and ensuring that the pytest-xvfb Python package is installed.

 Tests can be run in parallel with the pytest-xdist package installed.
 The safest way is to include the --dist=loadgroup option (although this is only needed if the DS9 tests are run):